In this tutorial, we are going to see how to start using Astro by looking at how to create and run an Astro project from scratch.

 </style>

-Now just save your file, and right after that you will see your page change!
-It will become this:
+Now simply save your file and, right after saving, you will see that your page changes! and becomes this:

-Ta-da! 🎉🥳.
-What you just saw is Hot-reload, a feature of Astro that automatically reloads the web when we make changes.
+Tadaaa! 🎉🥳.
+What you just saw is Hot-reload, a feature of Astro, which automatically reloads the web when we make modifications.
 Isn’t it wonderful?

-Actually, the HotReload is provided by Vite, which Astro uses internally.
-And it exists on many platforms.
+Actually, HotReload is provided by Vite, which Astro uses internally.
+And it exists in many platforms.
 But let’s not ruin this beautiful moment 😘

-When we have finished developing our project, and we want to put it into operation (in production) we need to build our web.
+When we have finished developing our project, and we want to put it into operation (in production) we have to build our website.

 To do this, we run this command.